 Holi (India)

 Holi, also called the Festival of Colors, is a traditional Indian festival that celebrates the return of spring and takes place every year in late February or March.
-The night before Holi, people gather and light bonfires, and the next day they take to the streets and start a colorful fight with dyed powder (gulal).
+The night before Holi, people gather to light bonfires, and the next day they take to the streets to start a colorful fight with colored powder (gulal).
 The festival is happening in many parts of the world and has become a cultural event.

 READ MORE: Legends of Untersberg